Every great steak needs awesome sidekicks.

 - Cook it for 3-4 minutes on each side, or until it’s tender and browned, and if desired season with additional salt while grilling.

-Nothing is better than a mouthful of juice tender steak and creamy and richy mashed potatoes.
-The perfect partner for you steak, whip together these potatoes from Gimme Some Oven for an epic meal.
-To make this,
+Nothing is better than a mouthful of juicy, tender steak and creamy, rich mashed potatoes.
+The perfect partner for your steak; whip together these potatoes from Gimme Some Oven for an epic meal.

 - One they are all cut, double check that the cold water in the pot sits about 1 inch above the potatoes, add garlic and salt, and turn the heat on high until the water is boiling.

 - Boil them for about 10-12 minutes, and then drain the water out.
 (You know they’re done when a knife can be inserted into the middle of a potato with very little to no resistance.)